Expand an item of interest by clicking plus (+)

 Once you have filed an initial return, as long as the value of your business assets does not exceed $25,000, you are not required to file a return in subsequent years.

-You must file a TPP tax return with the Property Appraiser's office by April 1st.
-You may contact our office to have a return mailed to you or CLICK HERE to download a TPP Tax Return.
+You must file a TPP Tax Return with the Property Appraiser’s office by April 1st.
+You may contact our office to have a TPP Tax Return mailed to you.
+You can also download the form from the Online Forms page, or complete a fillable PDF form to print and mail.